clinton825/Web-App-Movies-Assignments/README.md

 - **Search Movies**:
   Users can dynamically search for movies by typing in a search bar.
 The app fetches results in real time from the TMDB API's search endpoint.

-- **Sort Movies**:
-  Movies can be sorted based on various parameters, such as:
-  - Popularity (default)
-  - Release date
-  - Rating

 - **Filter Movies by Genre**:
   Users can refine their search by selecting specific genres from a dropdown menu.
 This feature uses the genre API to ensure the latest options.